LucasWaelti/kalibr-wiki/Bag-format.md

 A bagcreater script is provided to use image files and/or IMU data for the calibration

 ####bagcreater
 This script allows you to create a ROS bag from raw image files and optionally IMU data.
 The files have to be organized in folders as illustrated below.
-The example below uses a system with two cameras and one IMU
+The example uses a system with two cameras and one IMU:

 ```
 +-- dataset-dir